majovec/ImagicalMine-1/temporary-phars/README.md

-# New Plar Download System
+# New Phar Download System

 ## Each day that there are new commits, remotevase will attempt to upload a new server phar file!